What is CCTV Drain Inspection?

 How long does a CCTV drain inspection take?

-Can CCTV inspection find leaks in pipes?
+Can CCTV inspection find all types of drain problems?

 Have Questions About CCTV Drain Inspection?